jboundy/Continuous-Improvement-Tracking/README.md

 #### Things to consider ####
 1. Develop a more friendly interface
 2. Add more tests to the project and code coverage
-	- Setup mocks and as well as integrations
+	- Setup mocks and integrations
 3. Allow the user to choose their own data connector